gritcoding/minecraft/MINECRAFT_ELECTRONICS.md

 Using the circuit above, we will create a bulldozer countdown.
 After pressing the button, there will be a 3-second countdown using the 3 LEDs.
 Then the bulldozer code will be executed to clear space around you.

+- Think about how to turn on all 3 LEDs together.
+You may call 3 separate **GPIO.output(LED, True)** instructions, but there may be a better way !

 ![LED Fence](screenshots/led_countdown_bulldozer.png)

+Solution: [led_countdown_bulldozer.py](scripts/led_countdown_bulldozer.py

+- :bulb: What if I want to dig a bigger hole by pressing the button repeatedly ?
+- :bulb: Make the player jump up in the air when the bulldozer takes effect !